 There are hundreds of options to consider when choosing a kitchen sink for your glass kitchen countertop.
 For the contemporary or modern kitchen, we have almost exclusively recommended one sink: the Kohler Apron Front sink.
 The Kohler Vault and Strive are very similar.
 We love them for several reasons, several of which may not immediately concern you…but could down the road.
 Facts: I have owned the Vault since 2013.
 I have recommended them to hundreds of home owners.
-I also get zero money from Kohler to write this article.
+I receive a small commission from Amazon if you purchase through the link.

 Why buy a Kohler Apron Front sink?

 For the contemporary kitchen, whether you are using new cabinets or remodeling old ones, the Kohler Vault and Strive under mount sinks are great choices.
 Foremost, they are beautiful, well-made of thick stainless steel, with a terrific brushed finish.
 They have clean lines which complement our contemporary glass kitchen countertops perfectly.
 They feature a self-trimming design which makes sink installation a breeze in a new kitchen or a remodel.
 Their documentation and videos are terrific as well, something sorely missing from other major brands.

 In any remodel, the cabinet top rail must be cut.
 The Kohler apron front design overlaps these cuts with a wide flange.
 This is very smart and always makes for a clean installation.
 Many other apron-front sinks do not have this overlay flange design, and require the cabinet to be cut perfectly and then trim or caulk the cut line…nearly impossible in a remodel without chipping the wood and/or laminate.

 See the video below to see this simple installation.

 Apron front sinks with a Glass Kitchen Countertop